khoih-prog/ESPAsync_WiFiManager/README.md

 ---

-####  2. Initialize the variables to prepare for Config Portal (CP)
+###  2. Initialize the variables to prepare for Config Portal (CP)

 The example [Async_ConfigOnSwitchFS](https://github.com/khoih-prog/ESPAsync_WiFiManager/tree/master/examples/Async_ConfigOnSwitchFS) will open the CP whenever a SW press is detected in loop().
-So the code to add vars will be there, just after the CP `ESPAsync_WiFiManager` class initialization to create `ESPAsync_wifiManager` object.
+So the code to add `dynamic variables` will be there, just after the CP `ESPAsync_WiFiManager` class initialization to create `ESPAsync_wifiManager` object.

 ```
 void loop()